-Adapted from a recipe my Grandma used to make - nykavi - nykavi
+Adapted from a recipe my Grandma used to make. —nykavi

 Although I was unable to hunt down a South Asian mango, its Mexican cousin made a delightful drink.
 I used two firm, green mangos that boiled down soft and slightly sour.
 Preparation was simple and quick!
 Nykavi’s Mango Lemonade is subtly sweet nectar, speckled and perfumed with the honey and hay-like notes of saffron. —gabrielaskitchen

 Take the mangoes out of the hot water and let them cool down.
 When cool , squeeze gently to soften the pulp.
 Tear open the skin to extract all the pulp.
-Squeeze the seed too to get as much of the pulp out.
+Squeeze the seed/pit too in order to get as much of the pulp out as possible.

 Put all the extracted in a blender with 1 cup of water.
-Blend for 1 minute . pour into a large pitcher.
-Add remaiming 3 cups of water, sugar, crumbled saffron and lemon juice.
+Blend for 1 minute, then pour into a large pitcher.
+Add remaining 3 cups of water, sugar, crumbled saffron, and lemon juice.
 Add salt.
 Mix well and chill.